What Does it Take to Be a Sociology Professor?

 |District of Columbia||$146,220|

-Tools & Technologies Used by Sociology Professors
+What Tools & Technology do Sociology Professors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Sociology Professors: